conan-io/docs/ci_tutorial/products_pipeline/multi_product.rst

                     ]
                 }
             ]
-        ]
+        ],
+        "profiles": {
+            "game_release": {"args": ""},
+            "game_debug": {"args": "-s:h=\"build_type=Debug\""},
+            "mapviewer_release": {"args": ""},
+            "mapviewer_debug": {"args": "-s:h=\"build_type=Debug\""}
         }
+    }

 This build order summarizes the necessary builds.
 First it is necessary to build all different binaries for ``engine/1.0``.
 This recipe contains 2 different binaries, one for Release and the other for Debug.
 These binaries belong to the same element in the ``packages`` list, which means they do not depend on each other and can be built in parallel.
 Each binary tracks its own original build-order file with ``"filenames": ["game_release"],`` so it is possible to deduce the necessary profiles to apply to it.
+The ``build_order.json`` file contains a ``profiles`` section that helps recovering the profile and settings command line arguments that were used to create the respective original build-order files.

 Then, after all binaries of ``engine/1.0`` have been built, it is possible to proceed to build the different binaries for ``game/1.0``.
 It also contains 2 different binaries for its debug and release configurations, which can be built in parallel.